Siennapa/EmpowerHer/README.md

-# Her Style Circle
+# EmpowerHer
-A judgement-free platform for women to receive and give one another fashion advice!
+A platform for teen girls and young women to learn how to lead with confidence.

 ## 🚀 Specification Deliverable